codeat3/blade-majesticons/README.md

 Blade Majestic Icons uses Blade Icons under the hood.
 Please refer to [the Blade Icons readme](https://github.com/blade-ui-kit/blade-icons) for additional functionality.
 We also recommend to [enable icon caching](https://github.com/blade-ui-kit/blade-icons#caching) with this library.

+## Caching Icons

+It's a good idea to add the `icons:cache` command as part of your deployment pipeline and always cache icons in production.
+This will significantly improve performance of the application.
+Refer [Caching](https://github.com/driesvints/blade-icons?tab=readme-ov-file#caching) section for details.

 ## Configuration

 Blade Majestic Icons also offers the ability to use features from Blade Icons like default classes, default attributes, etc. If you'd like to configure these, publish the `blade-majestic-icons.php` config file: